vivliostyle/vivliostyle.org/_posts/2021-01-06-new-years-greetings-and-updates-on-vivliostyle.md

 - [Test cases / Named Strings](https://raw.githack.com/vivliostyle/vivliostyle.js/master/packages/core/test/files/#Named_Strings)

- Click on “canary” or “stable” to launch the latest version of Vivliostyle Viewer (shown in the figure above), which implements named strings.
+ Click on “canary” and “stable” to launch the latest version of Vivliostyle Viewer (shown in the figure above), which implements named strings.
 Clicking on “2019.11” or “2018.2” will launch a previous version of Vivliostyle Viewer ( shown in the figure below ) that has not yet implemented named strings.
 You can thus compare this two.

-If you are familiar with publishing, you may nod your head and say, “Oh, you mean Running Heads”.
-That's true, of course, but it's not the only possibility for “named strings”.
+If you are familiar with publishing, you may recognize this feature as useful for running headers.
+And it does work for that, but it is not the only way to use “named strings”.
 For example, it can be used in the body element, which allows you to substitute any string you specify as “named strings” in the body or headings, such as the title of a book or the name of the author.

 In addition, express our deepest gratitude Japan Business Press Co.Ltd, for their support in the development of these versions.